- 31 March 2019 for Semester 2, 2019 intake (please note: late applications will be accepted until 31 May 2019)

 Other important things to keep in mind:

-If you are eligible to apply for a Graduate Access place, you need to upload a Graduate Access Melbourne application form with your online degree application (along with supporting documents).
-Alternatively, send your form to the School before the closing date for your intake.
+If you are eligible to apply for a Graduate Access place, you need to complete the Graduate Access Melbourne section during your online degree application and upload supporting documents